Receive the Latest Updates:

 The Federal Employee Education and Assistance Fund (FEEA) is the only nonproﬁt organization devoted to providing emergency ﬁnancial assistance to the civilian federal and postal public servants and their families.Visit FEEA Website

 Want to help?

 Requests for financial assistance increase during times of crisis and we rely on the generosity of donors to support our soldiers with grants and zero-interest loans.Donate Now

 Frequently Asked Questions

-Can my spouse obtain AER assistance if I’m deployed or TDY?
+Can my Spouse obtain AER assistance if I’m deployed or TDY?

 Is there a dollar limit on AER Assistance?

-Every request is unique and considered on an individual basis.
-Some categories of assistance have dollar limits while others have requirements related to grants versus loans.
+Some categories of assistance have dollar limits while other categories have requirements related to grants versus loans.

 Do I have to contribute to AER to receive assistance?

 No. All eligible requests will be considered regardless of prior contributions.